This article contains affiliate links.

 Orchard Road is the shopping district of Singapore.
 It is a large boulevard lined with shopping malls and department stores selling all the international brands.
 The area is lined with malls, high-end apartments and office buildings.

-Orchard road should be avoided at all costs on Sunday when it is absolutely packed with shoppers.
+While it is definitely one of the top places to visit in Singapore for retail therapy, Orchard Road should be avoided at all costs on Sunday when it is absolutely packed with shoppers and becomes one of the most visited Singapore attractions.

 Ion Sky viewing point

 56 levels and 218 meters above Orchard Road ION Sky gives a great view over the commercial heart of the city.
 You can also see the city through the state-of-the-art BEHOLDTIM telescopes, the first telescope of its kind in Asia.

 Public access to ION Sky is from 3pm – 6pm daily.
 It pays to go late to see the golden hour sunlight.
 In order to gain access to the deck, you will need to purchase S$50 worth of goods in the shops.
 Show your receipts to the reception at the desk to get a ticket.
 Receipts and entrance must on the same day.

 Orchard Road is the place to come for a real shopping spree, mind you Singapore prices are not particularly low.